-According to polls, the most common New Year’s resolution is to exercise more.
+According to polls, one of the most common resolutions is to exercise more.
 To which I say, who needs motivation to exercise?
-And not because I’m an athlete at heart, but because I learned the magical secret to exercising more and I don’t need resolve to encourage an otherwise languid me.
+And not because I’m an athlete at heart (I am not), but because I learned the magical secret to exercising more and I don’t need resolve to encourage an otherwise languid me.
 The secret is running.

 Many people start running by going out and running as fast as they can for as long as they can.
 That is so not fun.
 It hurts in the moment – it's awful! – and can cause injury in the long term.
 But easing into it is a whole different story; starting with a slow pace and short distances and gradually working your way up can be virtually pain-free and actually wonderful.
 Starting at a running track is a great way to begin; increasing in slow increments adds up quickly and before you know it, you can do multiple miles without a thought.
 From there, you can push as hard, or not, as you want.

 2. You can do it on your own schedule

 Classes at the gym are great because of the structure and group motivation factor; but they always end up never working for me.
 With a busy life, it can be hard to accommodate a class schedule – and if your life is already too structured, the pressure of another specific commitment can be daunting.
 On the other hand, with running, you just need to carve out the time whenever you can, here and there, and change it around as your schedule changes.

 3. There is no commute

 Sometimes you may want to drive to a particular place to run, but ideally you open the door and voila, there you are.
 If you have a 20-minute drive or ride to the gym, you can do a 40-minute run in the time it would take you just to commute.
 So, you save time, save wear and tear on your car, and the planet thanks you as well.
 Additionally, some people can actually run to or from work, turning the whole commute thing completely on its ear.

 4. The gear is simple